 Prospective Associate Researchers must complete an application form and either secure nomination from an SCCJR staff member or select a specific SCCJR research network through which to apply for associate status, details on the application form.
 Send completed forms to email@example.com

-Applications will be assessed by SCCJR’s Executive Committee.
+Applications will be assessed by SCCJR’s Director and/or Associate Directors.
 Assessment of your application will be in terms of its potential to contribute to the key objectives of SCCJR and the wider intellectual life of the Centre.

 A short biography of each Associate Researcher will be posted on our website, including a description of research interests.